noammunz/HLIUPA-Humanizing-Language-Inference-Using-Permutational-Alignment/README.md

 # Adversarial Training for NLI Models

 ## Project Overview
-Natural Language Inference (NLI) models, particularly those based on Transformer architectures, have achieved remarkable performance on various benchmarks.
-However, recent studies have shown a significant flaw: these models often fail to recognize the importance of word order, classifying permuted sentences similarly to their original forms.
-This insensitivity starkly contrasts with human language processing, where syntax is crucial.
+Natural Language Inference (NLI) models, especially Transformer-based architectures, have demonstrated excellent capabilities across various benchmarks.
+Nonetheless, recent studies have highlighted a critical flaw: these models often do not account for word order, misclassifying permuted sentences similarly to their originals.
+This oversight is a stark departure from human linguistic processing, where syntactic structures are essential.

+## Reference Work
+This project builds upon the work available at [facebookresearch/UNLU](https://github.com/facebookresearch/UNLU/tree/main), which has pioneered investigations into the impact of word order on NLI model performance.

 ## Objective
-This project aims to address the insensitivity of NLI models to word order permutations.
-By implementing an adversarial training approach, we seek to enhance the syntactic sensitivity of these models, making them more robust and aligned with human linguistic capabilities.
+Our project seeks to enhance the syntactic sensitivity of NLI models to word permutations through adversarial training, aiming to align their performance closer to human language understanding.

 ## Approach
-- **Adversarial Training:** We will train NLI models on both original and syntactically permuted examples to encourage sensitivity to word order.
+- **Adversarial Training:** We train models using both original and permuted sentence examples to foster resilience to syntactic perturbations.
-- **Evaluation:** The effectiveness of this approach will be measured by comparing the performance on standard NLI benchmarks before and after adversarial training.
+- **Benchmark Evaluation:** We assess the models' robustness using the benchmarks established in the [UNLU repository](https://github.com/facebookresearch/UNLU/tree/main), focusing on their response to word-order changes.

 ## Contributing
-We welcome contributions to this project.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Contributions to this project are welcome.
+Interested parties can fork the repository, commit modifications, and submit a pull request for review.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is available under the MIT License.
+For more details, see the [LICENSE.md](LICENSE.md) file in the repository.